intel/torch/README.md

 ###Performance
-To check the performance on the convnet benchmark, refer to this link:  https://github.com/xhzhao/Optimized-Torch-benchmark
+To check the performance on the convnet benchmark, refer to this [page](https://github.com/xhzhao/Optimized-Torch-benchmark)

-To check the convergency on the imagenet dataset, refer to this link:  https://github.com/xhzhao/imagenet-CPU.torch
+To check the convergency on the imagenet dataset, refer to this [page](https://github.com/xhzhao/imagenet-CPU.torch)

 ---
 >\* Other names and trademarks may be claimed as the property of others.